Stationary solutions in the small-$c$ expansion of GR: Weak-field stationary branch

 \subsubsection{Weak-field accelerated gravitomagnetic solution}

 For the accelerated solution, we obtain

 where

-This solution may be viewed as the weak-field accelerated counterpart of the gravito magnetic branch.
+This solution may be viewed as the weak-field accelerated counterpart of the gravitomagnetic branch.
 This metric describes flat space in accelerated coordinates, while the nontrivial stationary structure is encoded in the shift component \(A_\phi\).
 In this sense, the solution represents an accelerated weak-field gravitomagnetic geometry rather than a standard asymptotically flat rotational background.
-The mass parameter originates from the dimensional analysis and also emerges from the weak scaling of the relativistic metric.
+Here \(J/m\) is the finite ratio of expansion coefficients fixed by the weak scaling above, not a ratio evaluated after setting \(m=0\).